njcalderone/app_django_boilerplate/README.md

 ![Alt text](./.readmefiles/userrole1.png)

-then select the role in available roles and "add selected"
+Then select the role in available roles and "add selected"

 </details>